 |Money Market Account||0.5% APY||$10000|

-Security State Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Security State Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
+Security State Bank offers several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+Security State Bank does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Security State Bank's CD rates are fair in comparison to the national average.Back to Overview
+Security State Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview

 Find a Security State Bank Near Me

-Security State Bank has six physical locations in the U.S.Back to Overview
+Security State Bank has six branches in the U.S.Back to Overview